Last updated on November 25, 2019 at 14:33

 By inhibiting contraction in vascular smooth muscle these drugs cause vasodilation with resulting decrease in peripheral resistance.
 The coronaries are also vasodilated.

 The vasodilatory effect of these drugs may activate the baroreflex, which causes increased sympathetic tone and tachycardia.
-This occurs mostly in fast-acting DHPs, but also partially in diltiazem.
+This occurs mostly in fast-acting DHPs, like nifedipine.
 The sympathetic activation of the heart in patients taking verapamil is completely counteracted by the effects of verapamil.
 Therefore will verapamil cause bradycardia while diltiazem produces no net change in heart rate.

 Verapamil and diltiazem prevent calcium from entering through L-type channels in the SA node, the AV node and the myocardial fibres, causing negative heart effects: